What is the NDIS?

-All of these supporting documents are policies or procedures that have to be originated by the provider.
-They must be drafted either by a legal or human resources professional, business consultant or can be obtained through the Centro CORE web app.
+All of these supporting documents are policies or processes that have to be originated by the provider.
+They can be obtained through the Centro CORE [MN1] web app.

 To be accepted by the Registrar, they must be guaranteed to be legally valid, compliant with the NDIS Rules and the QSF, and documented in writing.

 They are the core documents required for registration and compliance audits.
 The Registrar may ask the providers of some services to submit additional documents.

 The documents relate to the provider’s business operations, staffing and services, and must be made readily available to participants, the NDIS and other legitimate stakeholders on request.

 |Abuse and neglect||Policy||How to prevent all forms of abuse and neglect with the participants we support|